Pecnut/course-intro-to-cpp/README.md

     int primes[3] = {2, 3, 5};
     int *p;

-    p = primes; // Set the point to point at the start of the array
+    p = primes; // Set the pointer to point at the start of the array

     for (int i = 0; i < 3; i++) {
         cout << "Address of primes[" << i << "] is " << p << endl;